Learning Interacting Dynamical Systems with Latent Gaussian Process ODEs: Interacting Dynamical Systems with Latent Gaussian Process ODEs

 \paragraph{Likelihood computation via decoupled sampling from GP posteriors} Computing the conditional log-likelihood $\log p(\Y_{1:N} \vert \H_1,\C,\f,\U)$ entails a forward pass in time (Eq.~\eqref{eq:forward_pass}) which can be done with any standard ODE solver.
 The difficulty lies in marginalizing over the approximate posterior of the initial latent states $q(\H_1)$, global variables $q(\C)$, and the GP functions $q(\f, \U)$.
 Each marginalization step alone is already analytically intractable, let alone their combination.
 We therefore opt for Monte Carlo integration which gives us an unbiased estimate of the expected log-likelihood.
 We start by drawing $L$ samples from the approximate posteriors

 where $l$ denotes the sample index and $\f^{(l)}(\cdot)$ is a function drawn from the sparse GP posterior.
-Sampling from the GP posterior naively, scales cubically with the number of data points.
+Sampling from the GP posterior naively scales cubically with the number of data points.
 Moreover, since we do not know a-priori on which points the ODE solver evaluates the function, we would have to sequentially draw points from the posterior.
 While this can still be done cubically in time by performing low-rank updates, it often leads to numerical instabilities for small step sizes.
 To overcome this challenge, we resort to the decoupled sampling scheme proposed in \cite{wilson2020efficiently}, where we first draw the prior samples from a set of random Fourier features and then update them using Matheron’s rule to obtain posterior samples.
-Consequently, forward integration cost $O(M^2T)$ becomes quadratic with the number of inducing points $M$ and linear with the sequence length $T$.
+After having sampled the quadruple via Eq.~\eqref{eq:samps}, we can compute the trajectory $\H_{1:N}^{(l)}$ deterministically by forward integrating Eq.~\eqref{eq:forward_pass}.
+Monte Carlo estimate of the log-likelihood becomes